kloudsoft91/demo-asp-dotnet-webapp/README.md

 # Environment Variables

 To run this project, you will need to add the following environment variables to run your docker container.
 You can modify the Dockerfile specified in the above section to include environment variables / build arguments or provide the environment variables when you run the container.

+## MYSQL DB Container ENV Vars

+See the official documentation for the MYSQL Docker container at: https://hub.docker.com/_/mysql The minimal required environment variables are:

+`MYSQL_ROOT_PASSWORD` - The root password for the Mysql instance

+`MYSQL_DATABASE` - Name of schema to create on db init

+`MYSQL_USER` - Database user to create

+`MYSQL_PASSWORD` - Password to set for above database user

+## Application Container ENV Vars

 `DBHOST` - The fqdn of the mysql db host / container